12 Days Bhutan Tour Package

 Benefits of Booking the 12 Days Nepal and Bhutan Tour with Welcome Nepal Treks

-• Comfortable stays in 3-star hotels and guesthouses with modern amenities, ensuring a relaxing and enjoyable experience.
+• Comfortable accommodations in selected 3-star hotels and guesthouses equipped with modern facilities for a restful stay.

-• Hassle-free Bhutan visa processing handled by Welcome Nepal Treks, so you don’t need to worry about any paperwork.
+• Worry-free visa process managed entirely by Welcome Nepal Treks, so you don’t have to deal with any paperwork.

 Cost of 12 Days Nepal and Bhutan Tour Package

-Booking and Payment Policies of Nepal and Bhutan Tour for 7 Days
+Booking and Payment Policies of Bhutan Tour for 12 Days

-Tipping for Guides or Drivers During Nepal and Bhutan Tour for 12 Days
+Tipping for Guides or Drivers During Bhutan Tour for 12 Days